"*" indicates required fields

 The Bushwhacker Museum, housed in a renovated 1920s garage and Ford agency, serves as a repository of more than 150 years of Vernon County history.
 In the circa 1860 stone jail, visitors experience the cell-room of medieval malevolence, and visit the restored sheriff’s home.

-Learn why the Osage Indian tribe welcomed the first white settlers and why the tribe eventually left the region.
-Discover why Federal troops during the Civil War called Nevada, The Bushwhacker Capital.
-Find out how the community survived and thrived.
-See what life was like for the POWs at Camp Clark during WWII.
+Learn why the Osage tribe welcomed the first white settlers in the 1820s and why the tribe eventually left the region.
+Discover why Federal troops during the Civil War called Nevada “The Bushwhacker Capital”.
+Find out how the community survived and thrived after being burnt to the ground in 1863.
+Learn what life was like for the POWs at Camp Clark during WWII.

-Open by appointment only, November 1-April 30.
-Admission: Adults, $5; ages 12-17, $2; younger than 12, $1.
+Admission: Adults, $5; ages 12-17, $2; younger than 12, $1